-It seems like everyone and their dog has a podcast these days.
-As of this writing, there are over 700,000 active podcasts with more than 29 million episodes!
-The average podcast listener tunes in to an average of 6.5 hours each week.
+It seems like everyone, and their dog has a podcast these days.
+The average podcast listener tunes in for an average of 6.5 hours each week.

 The golden ticket to viral popularity is still social media, where video is the preferred format.
-YouTube’s audience alone is 2 billion users and counting, and 43% of monthly podcast listeners say they listened to podcasts on YouTube in the past year.
+YouTube’s audience alone is 2 billion users and counting.
+Plus, 43% of monthly podcast listeners say they listened to podcasts on YouTube.
 Podcast teams are just starting to realize how they can leverage video to reach new audiences.
 Luckily the two formats go hand in hand, and it’s easier than ever to record podcast episodes with video.

-Vidyard runs three video podcasts and we’ve tested the waters of this uncharted territory through trial and error.
-So if you’re unsure of how to get your podcast going with video, read on as I unpack our learnings from the last few months, and help you choose the right video podcast format for your business!
+Vidyard has experience running different video podcasts, and we’ve tested the waters of this uncharted territory through trial and error.
+So if you’re unsure of how to get your podcast going with video, read on.
+I’ll help you choose the right video podcast format for your business.

-3 Questions to Ask Before Starting a Video Podcast
+Video Podcasts: 3 Questions to Ask Before Getting Starting

 Think a video podcast might be right for you?
 Before you start, ask yourself the following questions.

 The first thing to do is identify your niche and stick to it.
 If you veer off-topic, your audience might get confused or feel left out.
-It would be pretty confusing if the next episode of “My Favorite Murder” was a review of their favorite pizza place (unless a murder had happened there).
+It would be pretty confusing if the next episode of “My Favorite Murder” was a review of their favorite pizza place.
+That is unless a murder had happened there.
 An audience will only stay with you if they can rely on consistent content from week to week.

 2. Who will host the podcast?

 I’m sure you and your friends or co-workers are hilarious, but you also have to have something to offer.
-For example, on first listen, the 2 Dope Queens podcast sounds like two friends chatting about current issues with cool interviewees, but Phoebe Robinson and Jessica Williams are actually highly experienced comedians with backgrounds in feminist theory.
+For example, on the first listen, the 2 Dope Queens podcast sounds like two friends chatting about current issues with cool interviewees.
+However, Phoebe Robinson and Jessica Williams are actually highly experienced comedians with backgrounds in feminist theory.
 Make sure your hosts match well with your chosen topic if you want your podcast to last!